gmofishsauce/wut4/yapl-1/README.md

 displayed by the emulator when the program exits.

 Execution of the builtin Q causes the program to quit.
-In the emulator, this results in a state dump which displays A, B, C, and D among other values.
+In the emulator, quitting results in a state dump which displays A, B, C, and D among other values.

 ### Semantic structure of YAPL-1